rvsrvs/jasdev.github.io/_posts/2018-5-20-ladder-construction.md

 There’s a leap to be made between recognizing the spectrum and forming an intuition on how to move along it.
 Deploying this intuition can prevent our progress from reverting to the mean, which is especially helpful during trying times.
 I learned this three years ago during an extended struggle with mental health.

 To paint context, a major part of my life is strength training.
 I started back in 2009—researching workouts, form, and techniques.
 The activity quickly became “an anchor in uneasy times, helped me look in the mirror with a palpable sense of peace, and continues to [[teach me lessons](/time-under-tension)].”
 Everything was incrementally smooth sailing until February of 2016; when I had a close call while deadlifting.
 I nearly passed out.
-The following check-ups to rule out any potential injuries onset a constant, lingering worry.
+The ensuing check-ups to rule out any potential injuries induced a constant, lingering worry in my mind.
 Two months of medical stress began affecting other areas of my life.
-Experiences I never thought twice about—exercise, flights, public speaking—became coated with a lining of anxiety.
+Experiences I never thought twice about—exercise, flights, public speaking—became coated with anxiety.

 Prior, I had kept my mental and physical health in check through self-paced meditation and workouts—building my own ladders.
-Hitting rock bottom that winter forced me to move along the spectrum.
-Instead of building and climbing, I decided to delegate ladder construction externally with therapy and hiring a coach.
+Hitting rock bottom that winter forced me to admit I couldn’t do it all myself.
+Instead of flying solo, I decided to delegate ladder construction externally through therapy and hiring a coach.
 The two provided shorter feedback loops, gradually elevating my baselines.
 All I had to do was show up and put in the physical and emotional labor.
 Over the following six months, I weathered the collectively familiar, yet internal wars that are mental health struggles.
-If I hadn’t admitted I needed help and let others build ladders, that rut may have overcasted a longer period of my life.
+If I hadn’t admitted I needed help and let others build ladders, that rut may have lasted longer.

 ---